Tuesday, 5 November 2024

 THE IMPORTANCE OF THE SCRIPTURES

-For example, the apostle John was a close eyewitness of the ministry, death, resurrection and ascension of Christ and the Holy Spirit inspired him to provide a written account of conversations and events.
+For example, the apostle John was a close eyewitness of the ministry, death, resurrection and ascension of Christ and the Holy Spirit inspired him to provide a written account of conversations, events and miracles.
 And he states the objective: “... these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name (John 20:31 ESV).”
 It is clear that John was not only supplying an important historical record.
 He was also reaching out to those who did not yet believe in Christ, supplying them with a basis for faith.
 (See also 1 John 1:1-4.)

 Luke was not an eyewitness, but he thoroughly researched the testimony of those who were, and he wrote an account for an individual named Theophilus, stating his purpose: “... so that you may know the certainty of the things you have been taught (Luke 1:4 NIV).”